faenrandir/a_careful_examination/content/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 #### Expression of ideas countering orthodoxy may be suppressed

-1. Expression of thoughts that run counter to teachings may be silenced in open microphone meetings ({{ link(text="example", path="/savannahs-testimony/") }}).
+1. Expression of thoughts that run counter to teachings may be silenced in open microphone meetings ([example](/savannahs-testimony/)).
 1. Members who publicly express reasoned opposition to specific activities of the Church may be asked to remove the video or face loss of their temple recommend (recommends confer upon the holder a number of benefits and publicly signal the faithfulness of the member to others at family events such as temple weddings) or face Church disciplinary action.

-    For example, this mother of five was {{ link(text="threatened with the loss of her temple recommend and her Church calling", path="/pressure-against-beliefs-counter-to-lds-position-wallys-mom/") }} if she did not remove [this video](https://www.youtube.com/watch?v=ygibBz-AsRQ) calmly expressing disagreement with the Church's disapproval of same sex marriage.
+    For example, this mother of five was [threatened with the loss of her temple recommend and her Church calling](/pressure-against-beliefs-counter-to-lds-position-wallys-mom/) if she did not remove [this video](https://www.youtube.com/watch?v=ygibBz-AsRQ) calmly expressing disagreement with the Church's disapproval of same sex marriage.

 1. Videos which are critical of the Church have been subject to [concerted copyright take-down attacks](https://www.reddit.com/r/exmormon/comments/6cz6wt/thoughts_on_things_and_stuffs_video_channel_was/).
 1. Sites with information critical of the LDS Church (e.g., mormonthink.com) [are blocked on wifi in LDS buildings](https://www.reddit.com/r/exmormon/comments/2wbuoi/tbm_i_saw_a_link_called_mormonthink_but_the/).